 I knew when I moved out of Portland, things would be different.
 I’m writing this from my new room in my new apartment on the Lower East Side.
 I have no furniture, no lamps and nothing on the walls.
 There are no curtains, so I typically change under the covers in the dark or in the bathroom because I am paranoid somebody’s sitting outside my window.
 I’m just paranoid in general.

 For instance, I am afraid of being alone.
 Not being alone while walking on the street, though I am admittedly scared of that, too.
-I am afraid of being alone in that same way millions of people are afraid of being alone: of living alone and, in the end, dying alone.
+I am afraid of being alone in that same way millions of people fear solitude: I am scared of living alone and, in the end, dying alone.
 I am not always afraid of being alone, however — just when it seems inevitable.

 If you are alone, I can’t give you much advice on how to change that; I can only say that you’re not really alone, because we’re all somewhat alone, but that doesn’t mean very much, anyway.
 But if you’re afraid of being alone, I can tell you that I know it’s terrifying, especially when you have never really been done it (successfully, happily) before.

 People who spend most of their lives alone aren’t necessarily “good” at it, but they’re better-adjusted, and that can mean the difference between driving yourself crazy with fear and simple acceptance.
+It means you can spend a Saturday night quiet and alone without feeling overwhelmed by your own company.
 And people who spend most of their lives alone will tell you how much better it is, and how much easier it is, and how you should really stop being sad about it because they aren’t sad about their situation and it’s only made them stronger.
 And if you are like me, you’ll nod and say, “Yes, you are so strong, that must have been so hard, thank you for the advice.”